SemPruijs/pruijs.net/site.md

 ## new read

 new-read is a new way of spelling dutch words so people with dyslexia can't write words the wrong way anymore.
 This is done by eliminating different ways to write the same sound.
-The nrc (new read converter) is written in rust and I made a super small sort of language to define string convertions.
+The nrc (new read converter) is written in rust and I made a super small sort of language to define string conversions.
 I also used clap (command line argument parser) a rust crate to generate nice help menus for the cli.

 [View on github](https://github.com/sempruijs/new-read)